populationgenomics/production-pipelines/gatk_sv/README.md

 # GATK-SV

-Hail Batch driver for running the Broad's [GATK-SV workflow](https://github.com/broadinstitute/gatk-sv), and importing results to Seqr.
+Hail Batch driver for running the Broad's [GATK-SV workflow](https://github.com/broadinstitute/gatk-sv), and importing results to Seqr, using the [cpg_utils/workflows library](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/workflows/README.md).

 ## Usage

-To use, run the `gatk_sv.py` script, and pass the following TOML configs directly as command line arguments.
+To launch the workflow, run the `gatk_sv.py` script, and pass the following TOML configs directly as command line arguments.
 Replace `acute-care-test.toml` with another config if you want to process a different dataset.

 ```bash
 python gatk_sv.py \